Divya19gupta/PrepBot-InterviewSimulator/README.md

 - 📊 Complete research questionnaires after each interview question
 - 🔬 Participate in a controlled Human-Computer Interaction (HCI) study

-The project is being developed as part of the following Master's thesis:

-> **Trust Calibration, Fairness Perception, and Error Attribution in AI Interview Feedback Systems under Varying Linguistic Fluency Cues**

 ---

 ## 🚧 Current Status